Cavall

 Cavall (Middle cauall RBH & WBR; modernized: Cafall; [kaˈvaɬ]; Cabal, var.
 Caball (ms.K)) was King Arthur's dog, used in the hunt for the great boar, Twrch Trwyth (Troynt, Troit).

 Cavall was Arthur's "favourite dog", and during a stag hunt, he was customarily the last dog to be let loose to chase after the game (Gereint Son of Erbin).

 Historia Brittonum

-Legend in antiquity has it that Cabal left his permanent footprint in the rock while pursuing the boar Troynt.
-The lore is preserved in the Wonders of Britain (De Mirabilibus Britanniae or Mirabilia in shorthand) appended to Historia Brittonum (9th century).
+Linked to the Welsh literature regarding Arthur's dog Cafall is the mention Arthur's dog Cabal's pawprint, preserved in rock, in the Latin tract of Historia Brittonum (9th century).
+The print was preserved in rock while the dog was pursuing the boar Troynt.
+The lore is preserved in the Wonders of Britain (De Mirabilibus Britanniae or Mirabilia in shorthand) appended to the Historia Brittonum.
 The wondrous nature of this cairn of stones was that even if someone removed that foot-printed stone to another spot, it would be back at its original heap the next day.

+Lady Charlotte Guest was aware of the local lore that placed the monument at a mountain situated in the "district of Builth", the name by which that area was still being remembered from what was the ancient Buellt cantref of medieval Wales.
+Nowadays, this mountain is known as Carn Gafallt, but this identification is uncertain according to Geoffrey Ashe.
+The "Buelt" name is also preserved in present-day Builth Wells (in historic county of Brecknockshire) now part of county Powys.

 Culhwch ac Olwen

 Unlike the simple primitive lore, the late Welsh romance Culhwch and Olwen weaves a much more intricate tale, naming many dogs besides Cavall in the hunting party, and the quarry is no longer just the boar Twrch Trwyth itself, its seven offspring (with names), and yet another boar named Yskithyrwyn besides.